Upper Germanic-Rhaetian Limes: Terminology

 The term limes (plural: limites) originally meant "border path" or "swathe" in Latin.
 In Germany, "Limes" usually refers to the Rhaetian and Upper Germanic Limes, collectively referred to as the Limes Germanicus.
 Both sections of limes are named after the adjacent Roman provinces of Raetia (Rhaetia) and Germania Superior (Upper Germania).

 In the Roman limites we have, for the first time in European history, clearly defined territorial borders of a sovereign state that were visible on the ground to friend and foe alike.
 Most of the Upper German-Rhaetian Limes did not follow rivers or mountain ranges, which would have formed natural boundaries for the Roman Empire.
 It includes the longest land border in the European section of the limes, interrupted for only a few kilometres, by a section that follows the River Main between Großkrotzenburg and Miltenberg.
 By contrast, elsewhere in Europe, the limes is largely defined by the rivers Rhine (Lower Germanic Limes) and Danube (Danube Limes).

 Function

 The function of the Roman military frontiers has been increasingly discussed for some time.
 The latest research tends to view at least the Upper Germanic-Rhaetian Limes not as a primarily military demarcation line, but rather a monitored economic boundary for the non-Roman lands.
 The limes, it is argued, was not really suitable for fending off systematic external attacks.
 Thanks to a skillful economic policy, the Roman Empire extended its influence far to the northeast, beyond the frontier.
-Evidence of this are the many border crossings which, although guarded by Roman soldiers, would have enabled a brisk trade, and the numerous Roman finds in "Free Germania" (as far as Jutland and Scandinavia).
+Evidence of this are the many border crossings which, although guarded by Roman soldiers, would have enabled a brisk trade, and the numerous Roman finds in "Free Germania" (as far as Jutland).
 Attempts were occasionally also made to settle Roman legions beyond the limes or, more often, to recruit auxiliaries.
 As a result, the Romanization of the population extended beyond the limes.